Looking for something you can DO? Try some online actions below, read Green Tips by Dee Simmons, and/or visit some of our Green Links.

 - Sponsors and co-sponsors speakers and videos on environmental topics.
 Ongoing.
 Past events have included: "Chasing Ice," Shelly Ryan, and Bill McKibben (see below).

 - Has held classes for congregants, including "Bioregionalism" and "Sustainability."

 - As the Green Sanctuary Committee (former name), qualified the church as a Green Sanctuary through UUA.

 Online Action of the Month (Online Actions are no longer an active feature of this page but the archived ones below are still quite doable.):

-2012 February/March -- Maps - After the droughts of this past summer (2012), anticipate the future by exploring the Union of Concerned Scientist's Climate Hot Map and the Natural Resources Defense Council's Climate Change Impact Map.
+2012 February/March --Maps - After the droughts of 2012 (and the current drought), anticipate the future by exploring the Union of Concerned Scientist's Climate Hot Map and the Natural Resources Defense Council's Climate Change Impact Map.

 2011 December/2012 January -- Plant one tree for $1 with The Nature Conservancy's Plant a Billion Trees project.
 They are aiming for a billion trees in the Atlantic Forest in the Amazon.

-2011 September/December -- Bill McKibben - WATCH (YouTube) or LISTEN (Audio) to Bill McKibben's talk, "Global and Local: Building a Movement to solve the Climate Crisis" (you can also watch it below) which took place at MDUUC.
+2011 September/December -- Bill McKibben - WATCH (YouTube) or LISTEN (Audio) to Bill McKibben's talk, "Global and Local: Building a Movement to solve the Climate Crisis" which took place at MDUUC.
 And attend the Moving Planet demonstration in SF on September 24th.
 Update: Moving Planet was a success with 1,000 attending in SF and 2,000+ events in 180+ countries.
 View the pictures here.